Yang233666/CMVC/README.md

-# CMVC
+# Multi-View Clustering for Open Knowledge Base Canonicalization

-Source code and data sets for the paper: CMVC
+Source code and data sets for the paper: Multi-View Clustering for Open Knowledge Base Canonicalization (KDD 2022)

 ### Dependencies